-The many successful graduates working in the industry attest to the effectiveness of the course which they attribute to the high levels of support from tutors, the majority of whom are professional interior designers, and KLC's practical approach that employers particularly appreciate.
+The many successful graduates working in the industry attest to the effectiveness of the course which they attribute to the high levels of support from tutors and to KLC's practical approach that employers particularly appreciate.
 The recent validation process has served to further enhance the course and the resulting project work is increasingly well considered and creative.

 No previous art or design experience is necessary.
 Normally the entry standard is a degree, but mature students with sufficient prior learning experience are particularly encouraged.
-Non-degree holding younger students who have undertaken short-term courses, internships or work experience are required to write a report on their participation in the course or workplace, and provide a reference from their tutor / employer.
+Students without a degree who have undertaken short-term courses, internships or work experience are required to write a report on their participation in the course or workplace, and provide a reference from their tutor / employer.
 Any non-degree holding students that are accepted onto this course will be required to complete the Diploma Preparatory Course.

 Numbers are strictly limited and the first step is to arrange an interview the purpose of which is to provide applicants an opportunity to visit the school and learn about the course in detail and for the interviewer to assess the applicant's academic ability, motivation, performance under pressure and the reasons for undertaking the training.
 English language ability must also be competent and a minimum score of 6.5 on the International English Language Testing System www.ielts.org or its equivalent is required.

 NOTE: The interview is the first step in the formal application process for KLC's career orientated courses.
 Before coming in applicants should check that they are able to study for up to 25 hours per week, have the funding available, are of sufficient age and have the required language ability.
-To arrange to come and see the school or to set up an interview for this course, please contact Admissions on 020 7376 3377 or email firstname.lastname@example.org
+To arrange to come and see the school or to set up an interview for this course, please contact Admissions on 020 7376 3377 or email email@example.com

 Overseas applicants can arrange to have the interview by telephone although a follow up meeting prior to the course date and copies of relevant documentation will be required.